jseto/web-wish-to-go/src/pages/blog-data/blog-header.md

 order: 1
 ---

-# Last Blog Entries
+# Blog Demo Playground

+## Click on the Hearts

 This is a blog demo.
-Most of the information has been extracted from WikiTravel
+Play around and click on the hearts next to the destination that you pretend to go.
+Once you have selected some destinations, go to the [Trip Planner](/trip-planner) and pretend you are planning a trip to Europe.